RowleyGroup/pyqueue/README.md

 # PBS-Generator
 A python library for generating PBS scripts and submitting them to queue.

+PBS-Gnerator is created to make it easier to write PBS scripts, submitting them to queue and handling job dependencies.

 # Installation
 You can use pip to install the package: